How it works

 Sign in with an existing crypto wallet or your social account.

-Browse the available coins and find one you're interested in.
-Each coin has its own grid, its own community, and its own trading activity.
+Browse the available grids and find one you're interested in.
+Each grid has its own asset, its own community, and its own reward activity.

-Pick any open tile on the grid and buy it at the fixed price.
-Your payment goes straight to the coin's creator.
-Once the token graduates, your tile starts earning fees.
+Pick any open tile on the grid and mint it at the creator's price.
+98% of your payment goes to the creator (2% protocol fee).
+Your tile immediately starts earning rewards.

 Earning Rewards

-Once a token graduates, every tile starts earning automatically.
+Every tile starts earning automatically as soon as you own it.
 Here's how it works:

-- Each tile earns exactly 1% of the coin's trading fees
+- Each tile earns exactly 1% of the grid's rewards from LP activity on Uniswap, Aerodrome, and Flaunch

-- Rewards show up automatically — in the header and can be claimed in ETH
+- Rewards show up automatically and can be claimed at any time

-- The more trading fees, the more every tile earns
+- The more LP activity, the more every tile earns

-- You can hold tiles across multiple coins to diversify your earnings
+- You can hold tiles across multiple grids to diversify your earnings

 Pricing & Buyouts

-After a token graduates, every tile holder must set a price for their tile.
+Every tile holder sets a price for their tile.
 This is the amount someone would need to pay to take it from you.

 The trade-off